13-year-old killed by police after officers say teen fled and pointed replica handgun at them | KRDO

 By Celina Tebor, CNN

-(CNN) — A police officers in Utica, New York, shot and killed a 13-year-old on Friday night after they say he fled and pointed a replica handgun at them.
+(CNN) — An officer in Utica, New York, shot and killed a 13-year-old on Friday night after police say he fled and pointed a replica handgun at them.

 The teenage victim, identified as Nyah Mway, was approached by three officers Friday night after he and another 13-year-old matched the descriptions of robbery suspects, according to a release from the Utica Police Department.